-- → Follow your plant's Management of Change procedure for all modifications of piping, equipment, and procedures. - Remember that temporary modifications require the same thorough analysis as permanent changes. - Never make changes to piping or equipment without review by qualified experts to assure that the change follows engineering standards and good practice. - Follow recommendations from the manufacturer of your equipment. - If "temporary" modifications are made to a plant, they should have an "expiration date", and be removed before that date.
-You should do another management of change review for removal of the temporary installation.
-Don't let a temporary change become permanent without review! - If you see equipment in your plant which is no longer used or needed, suggest that it be removed!
+- Follow your plant's MOC procedure for all modifications of piping, equipment, and procedures. - Remember that temporary modifications require the same thorough analysis as permanent changes. - · Never make changes to piping or equipment without review by qualified experts to assure that the change follows engineering standards and good practice. - Follow recommendations from the manufacturer of your equipment. - If "temporary" modifications are made to a plant, they should have an "expiration date," and be removed before that date.
+You should do another MOC review for removal of the temporary installation.
+Do not let a temporary change become permanent without review. - If you see equipment in your plant that is no longer used or needed, suggest that it be removed.

 This incident has several things in common with the June 1974 explosion in Flixborough, England (June 2004 Process Safety Beacon).
 The Flixborough explosion killed 28 workers, injured 36, and had a major impact on process safety management systems and regulations throughout the world.
-The pipe which failed at Flixborough was much larger, but some common characteristics of this incident and the Flixborough explosion include:
+The pipe that failed at Flixborough was much larger, but some common characteristics of this incident and the Flixborough explosion include:

-- A management of change review was not done for a temporary piping modification. - The temporary piping did not follow appropriate engineering standards, and the piping was not properly supported. - Stress on temporary piping was one factor in the failure.
+- An MOC review was not done for a temporary piping modification. - The temporary piping did not follow appropriate engineering standards, and the piping was not properly supported. - · Stress on temporary piping was one factor in the failure.

-Use your Management of Change process for "temporary" changes!
+Use your management of change process for "temporary" changes!